helium/HIP/0025-validators.md

 #### Ledger changes
 To make this happen, we would make a new ledger entry type for the Validators.
 This entry would have the Validator's stake level and the owning account, and any other required metadata.
-All HNT earned by the Validator will go into the owning account.
+All HNT earned by the Validator will automatically go into the owning account and is immediately liquid.

 #### Transactions
 We will add 5 new transactions: